 Family, Friends, and Consumers

-We currently have nine support groups for family, friends, caregivers and consumers that each meet on a monthly basis.
+We currently have several support groups for family, friends, caregivers and consumers that each meet on a monthly basis.

 Support groups in other languages include: